-Onions a cool-season crop and can be planted as soon as the soil is workable; as early as 4 weeks before the first frost free days.
+Onions are a cool-season crop and can be planted as soon as the soil is workable; as early as 4 weeks before the first frost free days.
 In Manitoba, our average first frost free date is May 24, so onions could go in around April 20th if the soil is ready.
 Even if the green tops start poking out, onions can take frost or even a layer of snow.

 Long-day onions (white, yellow or red cooking onions) – the kind we grow here in Manitoba – need about 13 to 16 hours of light daily during bulb formation (early May to July).
 We need to get our onions in the ground as early as we can to meet those daylight requirements.
 Remember the longest day of the year is June 21 and daylight time decreases after that.

 How to Get Bigger Onion Bulbs:

-- Ensure they aren’t shaded, onions need the maximum number of hours of daylight to grow big bulbs.
+- Ensure they aren’t shaded, as stated above, onions need the maximum number of hours of daylight to grow big bulbs.

 - Provide adequate space between onion bulbs, 3-4 inches (even though the bag may say 1 inch, as mine did).